-My research is in the area of Machine Translation.
-My main topics include resource acquisition, domain adaptation, diagnostic evaluation and hybrid approaches.
+My research is in the area of Machine Translation (MT).
+My main research interests include the application of MT to literary texts, MT for under-resourced languages and the computational analysis of translations produced by machines and humans.
 My current (and recent) work includes:

-- Co-ordinating the EU-FP7 Abu-MaTran project, which deals with rapid development of Machine Translation systems for under-resourced languages.
-As part of the project I am co-organising a National Linguistics Olympiad.
+- Co-ordinated the EU-FP7 Abu-MaTran project, which deals with rapid development of Machine Translation systems for under-resourced languages.
+As part of the project I co-organised a National Linguistics Olympiad in Spain.

-- Devising a diagnostic evaluation metric for Machine Translation, that lead to the release of DELiC4MT, as part of the CoSyne project.
+- Devised a diagnostic evaluation metric for Machine Translation, as part of the CoSyne project.

-- Implementing a web services-based platform for Machine Translation tasks, as part of the PANACEA project.
+- Implemented a web services-based platform for Machine Translation tasks, as part of the PANACEA project.